Fork me on GitHub

 1. Build Javadoc

-The Act first builds the project Javadoc.
-For Maven projects, it runs a command similar to:
+The Act builds the project Javadoc using a command similar to:

-This creates API documentation that can be analyzed to understand packages, classes, methods, and public usage patterns.
+This creates API documentation in target/reports/apidocs that can be analyzed to understand packages, classes, methods, and public usage patterns.
+If Javadoc generation reports errors or warnings, the Act attempts to fix them for no more than three iterations.

 2. Generate or update bindex.json

-The Act generates a bindex.json file in the project root.
+The documentation, Javadoc extraction result, and effective build file are combined to generate a bindex.json file in the project root.
 If the file already exists, the Act checks whether it still matches the current project and updates outdated or inconsistent information.

 The generated file should include: